MVS-sysgen/sysgen/README.md

 - Build a modified Jay Moseley sysgen MVS 3.8J
 - Install BREXX
 - Install RAKF
+- Install NJE38
 - Install RFE
 - Install Wally ISPF
+- Install the packages in `jcl/customize.jcl` with MVP (OPNTERSE, UFSD, FTPD, HTTPD, and MVSMF by default, these are installed but not started)
 - Create the folder MVSCE and store the completed sysgen there

 To build MVS/CE use `sysgen.py`.
 This python script can take many arguments: